blankworker1/BLANK/README.md

 Simple android app to use [BLANK](blank.works) or [Satodime](satodime.io) cards on a smartphone.
 Verify your Bitcoin with a tap on your phone!

-BLANK is a bearer chip card that allows you to exchange Bitcoin assets like any banknote - powered by open source [Satochip](https://github.com/Toporin/SatochipApplet) technology.
+Using a bearer chip card that allows you to exchange Bitcoin assets like any banknote - powered by open source [Satochip](https://github.com/Toporin/SatochipApplet) technology.

 Safely pass it along multiple times thanks to the secure chip in the card.
 Trustless, easy to verify and completly secure.